roc-lang/roc/examples/helloworld/README.md

 # Hello, World!

 Right now, there is only one way to build Roc programs: the Rube Goldberg Build Process.
 (In the future, it will be nicer.
-However, at the moment, that future nicer build system exists only in our imaginations...so for now, Rube Goldberg it is!)
+At the moment, the nicer build system exists only in our imaginations...so Rube Goldberg it is!)

 ## Ingredients